Robiola

-The cheese has a long history that is sometimes traced back to the Celto-Ligurian farmers of the Alta Langa: the virtues of a cheese from Ceba (today Ceva) were extolled by the first-century Pliny the Elder in his Natural History, but any identification of that cheese with the Robiola of today must be speculative.
+The cheese has a long history that is sometimes traced back to the Celto-Ligurian farmers of the Alta Langa: the virtues of cheese from Ceba (today Ceva) were extolled by the first-century Pliny the Elder in his Natural History, but any identification of that cheese with the robiola of today must be speculative.
 However, in his Summa Lacticiniorum, the fifteenth-century dairy produce expert Pantaleone da Confienza did describe the manufacture, and praise the quality, of a cheese with this name.

 Robiola is generally served as a table cheese, either alone or with oil, salt and pepper.
 It must be stored properly after being purchased, and will keep fresh for up to one month.
 Its tangy taste is attributable to being infused with the wild herbs on which the animals pasture.
-Robiola can also be used in cooking including famous Piemonte dishes such as "risotto robiola" and "aglio robiola spaghetti" and other dishes.
+Robiola can also be used in cooking including famous Piemonte dishes such as risotto robiola and aglio robiola spaghetti among other dishes.
 Special care should be exercised in properly storing the cheese (do not wrap in plastic, as the cheese can "choke" and spoil).
-It is best stored refrigerated unwrapped in its crust or wrapped in paper, and used within a week of purchase.
+It is best stored refrigerated unwrapped in its crust or wrapped it in paper, and used within a week of purchase.